ansible/ansible/docs/docsite/rst/modules_support.rst

 .. toctree:: :maxdepth: 1

+Ansible provides a rich set of modules (termed *built-in modules*) and in addition can use modules provided by others (termed *third party modules*).

-Ansible has many modules, but not all of them are maintained by the core project committers.
-Each module should have associated metadata that indicates which of the following categories they fall into.
+Not all of the built-in modules are maintained by the core project committers.
+Each built-in module should have associated metadata that indicates which of the following categories they fall into.
 This should be visible in each module's documentation.

-Documentation updates for each module can also be edited directly in the module and by submitting a pull request to the module source code; just look for the "DOCUMENTATION" block in the source tree.
+Documentation updates for each built-in module can also be edited directly in the module and by submitting a pull request to the module source code; just look for the "DOCUMENTATION" block in the source tree.

-If you believe you have found a bug in a module and are already running the latest stable or development version of Ansible, first look in the `issue tracker at github.com/ansible/ansible <https://github.com/ansible/ansible/issues>`_ to see if a bug has already been filed.
+If you believe you have found a bug in a built-in module and are already running the latest stable or development version of Ansible, first look in the `issue tracker at github.com/ansible/ansible <https://github.com/ansible/ansible/issues>`_ to see if a bug has already been filed.
 If not, we would be grateful if you would file one.

 Should you have a question rather than a bug report, inquiries are welcome on the `ansible-project google group <https://groups.google.com/forum/#!forum/ansible-project>`_ or on Ansible's "#ansible" channel, located on irc.freenode.net.

 For development-oriented topics, use the `ansible-devel google group <https://groups.google.com/forum/#!forum/ansible-devel>`_  or Ansible's ``#ansible`` and ``#ansible-devel`` channels, located on irc.freenode.net.
 You should also read :doc:`community`, :doc:`dev_guide/testing` and :doc:`dev_guide/developing_modules`.

-The modules are hosted on GitHub in a subdirectory of the `ansible <https://github.com/ansible/ansible/tree/devel/lib/ansible/modules>`_ repo.
+The built-in modules are hosted on GitHub in a subdirectory of the `ansible <https://github.com/ansible/ansible/tree/devel/lib/ansible/modules>`_ repo.

+The third party modules are not hosted in the Ansible repo and are not shipped with Ansible itself.

 Core
 ````

-These are modules that the core ansible team maintains and will always ship with ansible itself.
+These are built-in modules that the core Ansible team maintains and will always ship with Ansible itself.

 They will also receive slightly higher priority for all requests.
 Non-core modules are still fully usable.

 Curated
 ```````

+These are built-in modules that are maintained outside of the core Ansible team, but reviewed by the core Ansible team.

 Some examples of Curated modules are submitted by other companies or maintained by the community.
 Maintainers of these types of modules must watch for any issues reported or pull requests raised against the module.